stefankuburovic/WeatherChromeExtension/README.md

 # WeatherChromeExtension
-Chrome Extension for Weather 5 day diagram forecast
+## Chrome Extension for Weather 5 day diagram forecast
+### Find your city to get forecast